Bike riding tour in Puglia Italy

 The ideal cycling holiday for those who only have a few days available, or those who do not feel fit enough to face more than 4 consecutive days in the saddle, but do not want to miss out on visiting the most appreciated highlights in Puglia.
 Four days by bike from the Itria Valley to the gates of Salento are just the right compromise, as well as the best starter to get you ready for your next ride through the heel of Italy!

 Leaving the medieval centre of Putignano, cycle in the lush countryside to reach Castellana Caves after just a few kilometres.
 It is the main karst site in the South Italy: we do recommend to stop for a visit!
 After the caves, continue along the rolling lanes of the countryside where olive, almond, apricot and cherry trees grow, in their marvelous colours according to the season.
 The daily destination is a UNESCO heritage site: Alberobello, the world capital of Trulli.

 +/- 45 km

-Let’s play a game: are you able to cover even a single stretch of the daily scheduled kilometres without spotting a trullo?
-They are everywhere in the heart of Itria Valley – a unique landscape and worldwide famous destination for those who seek beauty and good living.
-You will even come across a trullo-shaped church cycling from Alberobello towards Locorotondo, one of the “borghi più belli d’Italia” (most beautiful villages of Italy).
-Leaving the town, you have the chance to pedal along the main Apulian cycling route: the “Ciclovia dell’Acquedotto” (Apulian Aqueduct cycling route), which runs on the service track of a more-than-a-century-old Aqueduct that is still the second biggest one in Europe.
-Before riding back to Alberobello, you get to the quaint town of Martina Franca, known for its baroque architecture.
+Let’s play a game: are you able to cover even a single stretch of the daily route without spotting a trullo?
+They are everywhere in the Itria Valley, the very heart of our region.
+Cycle along the Apulian Aqueduct cycling route, the “Ciclovia dell’Acquedotto”, towards Locorotondo, one of the “borghi più belli d’Italia” (most beautiful villages of Italy).
+Then before riding back to Alberobello, pass by the quaint town of Martina Franca, known for its baroque architecture.